Jayanta Mahapatra: Writing

+"Hunger"

+This one of Mahapatra's best-known, most-quoted early poems, widely anthologised in Indian poetry collections.
+It explores the informal child sex trade.
+In the poet's own words, "In 'Hunger' I was writing from experience.”
+The poem is an expression of the poet's loneliness as a youth, as Mahapatra had a disturbed childhood.

+Structure and criticism

+The poem is notable for its direct approach to the taboo topic of a father prostituting his daughter.
+In the second line, the fisherman asks casually "will you have her?"
+A wide range of poetic devices are employed to bring out the entrapment of the mind in the flesh.

+This poem was originally a part of the poet's collection, A Rain of Rites.

+Other writings

-Mahapatra has authored 27 books of poems, of which seven are in Odia and the rest in English.
-His poetry volumes include Relationship, Bare Face and Shadow Space.
+Mahapatra authored 27 books of poems, of which seven are in Odia and the rest in English.
+His poetry volumes include Relationship, Bare Face, and Shadow Space.
 Besides poetry, he has experimented widely with myriad forms of prose.
-His published books of prose include Green Gardener, an anthology of short stories and Door of Paper: Essay and Memoirs.
-Mahapatra is also a distinguished editor and has been bringing out the literary magazine, Chandrabhaga.
+His published books of prose include Green Gardener, an anthology of short stories, and Door of Paper: Essay and Memoirs.
+Mahapatra was also a distinguished editor and was involved in the production of the literary magazine Chandrabhaga.
 His poems have appeared in prestigious poetry anthologies like The Dance of the Peacock: An Anthology of English Poetry from India, published by Hidden Brook Press, Canada.

-Mahapatra has also translated from Odia into English, and some of his translations are published in the bi-monthly literary magazine Indian Literature.
+Mahapatra also translated from Odia into English, and some of his translations were published in the bi-monthly literary magazine Indian Literature.
 Some anthologies of his translations have also been published.

+Themes and style

+Mahapatra frequently explores themes of cultural struggle, identity exploration, and displacement in his poetry.
+His writing captures the intricacies of current Indian society as well as the difficulties in balancing traditional ideals with changing circumstances.
+His utilization of imagery from ordinary life and Indian landscapes, coupled with a thoughtful and introspective voice, define his approach.

+Death

+Jayanta Mahapatra died of pneumonia on 27 August 2023, at the age of 94.

 Awards, recognition and legacy

 In 1981 Jayanta Mahapatra won Sahitya Akademi award for his poetry book Relationships.
 He became the first ever writer in English language to win Sahitya Akademi award.
 He is also a recipient of the Jacob Glatstein memorial award conferred by Poetry magazine, Chicago.
 He was also awarded the Allen Tate Poetry Prize for 2009 from The Sewanee Review.
 He received the SAARC Literary Award, New Delhi, 2009.
 He has also received Tata Literature Lifetime Achievement Award.
 He was conferred with a Padma Shri in 2009 and awarded an honorary doctorate by Ravenshaw University on 2 May 2009.
-He was also awarded a D. Lit. degree by Utkal University, Odisha in 2006.
+He was also awarded a D. Lit. degree by Utkal University, Odisha, in 2006.
 In May 2019 he became the first ever Indian English poet to become a Fellow of the Sahitya Akademi.